 PTCB is implementing changes in the PTCB Certification Program.
 The new changes will advance pharmacy technician qualifications by elevating PTCB’s standards for national certification and recertification.
 PTCB is phasing in the changes during a seven-year period through 2020.
 The changes include accredited education requirements and changes in acceptable continuing education (CE) programs for recertification.
-View and download What is Changing?
+View and download the fact sheet, What is Changing?

 By 2020, PTCB will require each new candidate for certification to complete an ASHP/ACPE-accredited pharmacy technician education program.